XAgen: An Explainability Tool for Identifying and Correcting Failures in Multi-Agent Workflows: Related Work

 A common way to inspect a multi-agent workflow today is by reading and visualizing raw execution logs.
 These logs, which contain detailed traces of agent activities, communications, and tool usage, are typically viewed either in terminal windows or through developer-oriented observability dashboards such as AgentOps~\cite{agentopsai_agentops_2025}, LangTrace~\cite{langtrace_langtrace_2025}, and LangFuse~\cite{finto_technologies_langfuse_2025}.
 While powerful, these dashboards are primarily designed for AI developers with substantial technical expertise and focus on monitoring infrastructure.
 Users with less technical backgrounds, such as domain experts who increasingly collaborate in building multi-agent systems, may need more accessible support to more easily comprehend system behavior and contribute meaningful corrections.

-We argue that making multi-agent workflows more usable requires \textit{importing and extending ideas from Explainable AI} (XAI).
-XAI focuses on making model predictions more interpretable to human users for appropriate error detection and human intervention, for example, via approximations~\cite{lundberg_unified_2017}, counterfactuals~\cite{wachter_counterfactual_2018}, or rationales~\cite{wei_chain--thought_2022}.
-However, multi-agent systems differ from traditional single-model systems: rather than explaining a single decision, explaining multi-agent systems should involve tracing \textit{dynamic system-level behaviors between multiple agents and tasks}.
+We argue that making multi-agent workflows more usable requires \textit{importing and extending ideas from \textbf{Explainable AI}} \textbf{(XAI)}.
+XAI focuses on making model predictions more interpretable to human users for appropriate error detection and human intervention, e.g., by approximations~\cite{lundberg_unified_2017}, counterfactuals~\cite{wachter_counterfactual_2018}, or rationales~\cite{wei_chain--thought_2022}.
+However, unlike traditional single-model systems, failures in multi-agent systems are often distributed and non-obvious.
+For instance, a content-generation workflow may produce an incoherent final output not because a single agent malfunctioned, but because an upstream summarization agent omitted critical context, which then propagated through downstream rewriting and formatting agents.
+Rather than explaining a single model prediction, explaining multi-agent systems should involve tracing \textit{\textbf{dynamic system-level behaviors} between \textbf{multiple agents} and \textbf{tasks}}.

-In this work, we explore how to design an explainability tool that helps users with varying AI expertise levels identify and correct failure cases in multi-agent workflows.
-Based on formative interviews with 12 practitioners who actively work with multi-agent systems, we designed \systemName, an interface built around three representative capabilities that jointly support error detection and correction:
+In this work, we explore how to design an explainability tool that helps users \textit{with varying AI expertise levels} identify and correct failure cases in multi-agent workflows.
+Drawing on formative interviews with 12 practitioners who actively work with multi-agent systems, spanning \textit{AI developers who \textbf{build} agentic systems} to \textit{domain experts who \textbf{utilize} agent workflows} in practice, we designed \systemName.
+The interface centers on three representative capabilities that jointly support error detection and correction (\autoref{fig:teaser}):

-\begin{itemize} \item \textbf{Automatic error identification with an LLM as a judge.} \systemName integrates an LLM to evaluate task outcomes against predefined goals.
-These signals help users automatically detect potential failures or low-quality results. \item \textbf{Log visualization for glanceable workflow understanding.} Instead of leaving users to parse raw logs, \systemName turns execution traces into an interactive flowchart.
-Each task, agent, and tool is represented as a node, giving users a holistic, glanceable view of how the workflow unfolded and where judged failures occur. \item \textbf{Human-in-the-loop feedback to capture expert judgment.} \systemName allows users to annotate outputs with their own comments.
-This feedback can be used to contextualize the LLM judge over time to combine automated judgments with human expertise. \end{itemize}
+\begin{itemize} \item \textbf{Log visualization for glanceable workflow understanding.} Instead of leaving users to parse raw logs, \systemName turns execution traces into an interactive flowchart.
+Each task, agent, and tool is represented as a node, giving users a holistic, glanceable view of how the workflow unfolded. \item \textbf{Human-in-the-loop feedback to capture expert judgment.} \systemName allows users to annotate intermediate and final outputs with their own comments at any step. \item \textbf{Automatic error identification with an LLM as a judge.} \systemName integrates an LLM to evaluate task outcomes against predefined goals and accumulated human judgments.
+These signals help users automatically detect potential failures or low-quality results.